 JobNow: Live job assistance.
 Available Monday through Sunday, 3:00 p.m. to 11:00 p.m.
 EST. Other job resources available 24/7 online include: personality & career assessments, aptitude tests, resume writing, interview coaching, and skill builders.

 Foundation Directory Online: Professional version of the web-based portal to the Foundation Center ‘s database of private philanthropies and corporate giving programs.
-Available only at Ives Main Library.
+Temporary remote access available – normally only available on location at Ives Main Library.
+Click HERE for temporary remote access from anywhere through your library account!
+Log into your library account and click on the Foundation Directory Online icon to get started.

 Foundation Grants to Individuals Online: An online database of more than 6,500 foundation and public charity programs that fund students, artists, researchers, and other individual grantseekers.
 Available only at Ives Main Library.

-GuideStar: Use this premium edition of GuideStar to identify and sort nonprofit organizations by category and geographic location.
-Available only at Ives Main Library.
-Ask a librarian to log you on.
+GuideStar: Create a free account and use GuideStar to identify and sort nonprofit organizations by category and geographic location.

 Health and Wellness

-MedlinePlus: Developed by National Library of Medicine and National Institute of Health for consumers needing health information.
+MedlinePlus: Developed by National Library of Medicine and National Institutes of Health for consumers needing health information.

 HealthNet: CT Consumer Health Info.
 Network: Research service for Connecticut residents with medical questions.
 Provided by the University of Connecticut Health Center’s Lyman Maynard Stowe Library.